Far Cry 6 Delay Points to What May Be a 2021 Trend

 Far Cry 6 Delay is a Sign of the Times

 Image Credit: Ubisoft

 In an investor call, Ubisoft pointed to a Far Cry 6 delay feeling natural.
 The real reason it’s occurring at its core is the COVID-19 pandemic.
 Execs seemed to think without a pandemic that the game would release on schedule.
 Alas, we’re living in a Coronavirus era and it’s not ending anytime soon.
 There are also some benefits to moving the game into a new fiscal year.
-The highly-anticipated title should be a big release for Ubisoft.
+If the leaks are anything to go off of, Far Cry 6 should be a big release for Ubisoft.
 Rather than go lost in the rough fiscal year 2020, the game can help bolster 2021’s reports.
 This is how the industry works, and I think most fans will be fine to wait.